mebzmoren/mebzmoren/README.md

 ## Connect with Me

 Feel free to connect with me and explore my journey in the world of technology.
 You can find me on [LinkedIn](https://www.linkedin.com/in/ellyza-mari-jocson-papas-979aa0181/) or connect with me on [Facebook](https://www.facebook.com/ILikeBigButts/).
-If you have any questions or would like to reach out, don't hesitate to shoot me an email at [your@email.com](mailto:ellyzajpapas@su.edu.ph).
+If you have any questions or would like to reach out, don't hesitate to shoot me an email at [ellyzajpapas@su.edu.ph](mailto:ellyzajpapas@su.edu.ph).

 Let's collaborate and make amazing things happen!